LEDIG STILLING VED UNIVERSITETET I AGDER

 About the position

-A fixed-term 100% position is available at the University of Agder, Faculty of Engineering and Science as a PhD Research Fellow, affiliated to the Department of Information and Communication Technology, for a period of 3 years.
-The position is located at Campus Grimstad.
-The starting date is as soon as possible or to be negotiated with the Faculty.
+A fixed-term 100% position is available at the University of Agder, Faculty of Engineering and Science as a PhD Research Fellow in ICT for a period of three years.
+The position is affiliated to the Department of Information and Communication Technology and the NRC project “Logic-based Artificial Intelligence Everywhere: Tsetlin Machines in Hardware (AIEverywhere)”.
+The position is located, at the present, at Campus Grimstad.
+The starting date is as soon as possible or by agreement with the Faculty.

-The PhD Research Fellow will be associated with the Centre for Artificial Intelligence Research at the University of Agder, and will work closely with the microSystems Research Group at Newcastle University, UK.
+The PhD Research Fellow will be associated with Centre for Artificial Intelligence Research (CAIR) at the University of Agder, and will work closely with the MicroSystems Research Group at Newcastle University, UK.

-The Fellow will perform research on next-generation machine learning methods, building upon recent advances in Tsetlin machines.
-Tsetlin machines are the next frontier in interpretable energy-efficient machine learning, and the fellow will have the opportunity to develop novel Tsetlinmachine based approaches for enhancing the intelligence and adaptability of microsystems.
-Key challenges include (1) developing varieties of Tsetlin machines for microsystems with low power and low complexity, (2) developing hardware for Tsetlin machines with low computational and power requirement, (3) applications of the developed microsystem in various implementations, such as IoTs.
-The overarching goal is to apply Tsetlin machine for pervasive AI hardware prototype in different applications.
+The Research Fellow will perform research on next-generation machine learning methods, building upon recent advances in Tsetlin machines.
+Tsetlin machines are the next frontier in interpretable energy-efficient machine learning, and the Fellow will have the opportunity to develop novel Tsetlin-machine based approaches for enhancing the intelligence, scalability and adaptability of microsystems.
+Key challenges include (1) developing varieties of Tsetlin machines for microsystems with low power and low complexity, (2) developing scalable hardware for Tsetlin machines with low computational and power requirement, (3) applications of the developed microsystem in various implementations, such as IoTs.
+The overarching goal is to apply Tsetlin machine for pervasive scalable AI hardware prototype in different applications.

 Research topics for the PhD Research Fellow include, but are not limited to the following:

 - Asynchronous logic for hardware implementation